editor-rs/vscode-rust/doc/cargo_command_execution.md

 ## Execute Command On Save

-The extension supports executing one of these commands after saving the active document.
+The extension supports executing some of these commands after saving the active document.

 The `"rust.actionOnSave"` configuration parameter specifies which command to execute.